valentinptc/server/documentation/objectToObject.md

-### Send and Recive Messages to all visible Objects
+### Send and Receive Messages to all visible Objects
 To send a message to all objects:

     obj.sendGlobalMessage(msg);